cfpb/grasshopper/docs/tiger_data_spec.md

 # ElasticSearch Address TIGER Data Schema

-Data is stored in Elasticsearch, by convention in an index called `census` with type `addrfeat`.Data format is GeoJSON objects with the following structure:
+Data is stored in Elasticsearch, by convention in an index called `census` with type `addrfeat`.
+Data format is GeoJSON objects with the following structure:

 * type: "Feature"
 * geometry: GeoJSON geometry representation